surveycto/translation-tables/webforms-user-submitted/README.md

 # User-submitted translation tables

-The tranlations tables in this folder have been generously provided by various SurveyCTO users.
+The translation tables in this folder have been generously provided by various SurveyCTO users.
 They are offered here as a courtesy to other users.
 SurveyCTO does not make any guarantees about the accuracy of these tables.
 Please use appropriate care in reviewing them before deploying.

 |Language|Author credits|
 |---|---|